Mike Batesole

 He finished his playing career in 1988 with Vero Beach (.237/~.321/.343 in 51 games) and the San Antonio Missions (.286/~.323/.401 in 53 games).

 Batesole was an assistant coach for five years at Cypress College and Orange Coast Junior College.
 He was then head coach at California State University, Northridge from 1996 to 2002.
-He has been the head coach at California State University, Fresno since 2003.
+He was then the head coach at California State University, Fresno from 2003 to 2022.
 He led the team to the 2008 College World Series, their first College World Series in 17 years.
 The lowest-ranked seed ever to make a College World Series (#4 in their regional), Fresno State became the team with the most losses (31) ever to win a CWS in a dazzling underdog postseason performance.

 Batesole's son, Korby Batesole, played for him at Fresno State and played in the minors.